-No court with jurisdiction in Texas has issued a final decision that clarifies exactly how a district must respond when a transgender student asks to use communal, sex-specific facilities that correspond to the student's gender identity.
+To date, no court with jurisdiction in Texas has issued a final decision that clarifies exactly how a district must respond when a transgender student asks to use communal, sexspecific facilities that correspond to the student's gender identity.
 In the meantime, it remains clear that the transgender student has a right to be free from discrimination or harassment based on gender identity, while other students may claim a right to privacy or raise a safety concern about sharing a sex-specific facility with a transgender student.
 Districts are tasked with finding a reasonable resolution that addresses each situation as best as possible, in light of nondiscrimination principles and practical options.

 As an initial step, the school district should communicate with the transgender student and the student's parents to determine the student's preference as to gender-specific facilities.
-Some school officials who have worked with parents and transgender students have found that the student voluntarily agrees to or prefers a separate unisex restroom, shower and changing area.
+Some school officials have found that the student voluntarily agrees to or prefers a separate unisex restroom, shower and changing area.
 If available, the district may make individual-user facilities an option for any student seeking greater privacy.
 Such facilities should be selected with safety, accessibility, and lack of educational disruption in mind.